-For the period under review, the only planned anti-VAWG outreach campaign was conducted at Bumbo Market Grounds on May 20th, 2015.
-The campaign aimed not only at creating comprehensive awareness on VAW/G prevention, response and advocacy but also rallying survivors and potential victims to reach out to relevant authorities in pursuit of, as well as demand for their fundamental freedoms and rights.
+Out of the 4 planned anti-VAWG outreach campaigns, so far 3 have happened in the communities of Bumbo Market Grounds, Mercy Grounds-Lwakhakha Town Council at the border with the Republic of Kenya and the last one at Bukhabusi Primary School.
+These public campaigns which not only aimed at creating comprehensive awareness on VAW/G prevention, response and advocacy but also rallied survivors and potential victims to reach out to relevant authorities in pursuit of their fundamental freedoms and rights; reached an estimated 1700 people in total.

-This multi-pronged awareness outreach coincided with AWDF's monitoring and site support visit, and Better HAG Uganda was privileged to have the AWDF team as chief guests.
-An estimated 600 people attended this occasion and benefitted from integrated anti-GBV awareness raising and education activities including health talks, confidential legal assistance and advice sessions, HIV Counseling and Testing (HCT/VCT) and soccer.
-A cross section of political and religious leaders at various levels also graced the occasion and were availed the opportunity to rap against this public health evil.
+All awareness campaigns were integrated with anti-GBV awareness raising and education activities such as health talks, confidential legal assistance and advice sessions, HIV Counseling and Testing (HCT/VCT) and soccer.
+A cross section of political and religious leaders at various levels also graced the occasions and were availed the opportunity to rap against this public health evil.
 Also present were; the Police, partner CBOs and health workers; among others.